655-08 Montauk Hway • Patchogue • New York

 - CHACHAMA -

 Behind the swinging door to the dining room, the language of the restaurant kitchen is Spanish.
-At most Long Island restaurants - be they Italian, French, New American or steak house - most of the cooking positions are held by immigrants from Mexico and Central America.
+At most Long Island restaurants - be they Italian, French, New American or steak house - most of the cooking positions are held by immigrants from and .

 Even more unusual on Long Island is a fine-dining restaurant owned by a Latin-American immigrant.

 -born Elmer Rubio started his restaurant career at age 18 as a dishwasher at Mill River Inn in Oyster Bay.
 It was 1989.
 Fourteen years later, in 2003, he opened Chachama Grill, a New American restaurant in East Patchogue.

 His is a singular story.

 ELMER RUBIO, D.D.S.

 When he was growing up, Elmer Rubio thought he would be a dentist.
 In his hometown of , the 12-year-old Rubio made crowns in a dental lab and thought such a career might suit him.
 But the country's civil war (fought between 1980 and 1992) prevented him from making it past sixth grade and spurred the family to emigrate to the .
 After a brief stay in , he landed with some cousins in Oyster Bay and took a dish-washing job in the kitchen of Mill River Inn, then run by noted chef Michael Meehan.